njaard/libavif-rs/libavif-sys/README.md

 uses it via rav1e's C-API).

 # Platform support
-This crate is only expected to compile on Linux.
-Patches accepted.
+This crate is tested on Linux, MacOS, and Windows.

 # License
 This crate is released under the BSD-2-Clause license.
 The dependant